December 14, 2017

 Stay tuned for lineup details on upcoming Crossroads events in 2018 that highlight other cultural communities.

-Special thanks to the Calgary Jewish Federation for their support.
+Special thanks to the Calgary Jewish Federation and media partner Calgary Herald for their support.